albertogasparin/react-magnetic-di/README.md

 A new take for dependency injection in React for your tests, storybooks and even experiments in production.

-- Nearly-zero performance overhead
+- Close-to-zero performance overhead
-- Works with any kind of dependency (not only components)
+- Works with any kind of functions/classes (not only components) and in both class and functional components
-- Targets dependencies at any level of the tree
+- Replaces dependencies across the entire tree
 - Allows selective injection
 - Enforces separation of concerns
-- Does not mess up with React internals (just uses Context)
+- Uses Context in light way (not messing up with React internals)
-- Can also be enabled in prod, at small cost (off by default)

 ## Philosophy

 Dependency injection and component injection for testing purposes is not a new topic.
 Indeed, the ability to provide a custom implementation of a component/hook while testing or writing storybooks and examples it is extremely valuable.

 A common pattern to solve this problem is injecting those "dependencies" in the component via props.
-However, that approach has a some of downsides:
+However, that approach has a some of downsides, like leaking internal implementation details, mixing together injected dependencies with other props and introducing additional complexity when typing props.

-1. We are leaking internal implementation details.
-Props are the public API of a component and we are polluting them with keys that are not relevant for actual consumers, and we are doing that just for our testing needs

-2. Our dependencies are mixed together with other props, which makes them hard to recognise, analyse and might introduce naming conflicts

-3. It introduces additional complexity, for instance when we have spread props down, as we probably don't want pass the dependencies down too

-`react-magnetic-di` takes inspiration from React PropTypes, forcing you to declare the dependencies statically and then using React Context to optionally override those dependencies, with nearly-zero performane overhead when the injection system is off.
+`react-magnetic-di` takes inspiration from decorators, and with a light touch of Babel magic and React Context allows you to optionally override such dependencies, with nearly-zero performane overhead (when not using it).

-## Basic usage
+## Usage

 ```sh
 npm i react-magnetic-di